 The cohort will broadly reflect the diversity of the U.S. population by including participants from diverse social, racial/ethnic, and ancestral populations living in a variety of geographies, social environments, and economic circumstances, and from all age groups and health statuses.
 Information from the cohort will be a broad, powerful resource for researchers working on a variety of important health questions.
 The program will seek to extend precision medicine’s success to many diseases, including common diseases such as diabetes, heart disease, Alzheimer’s, obesity, and mental illnesses like depression, bipolar disorder, and schizophrenia, as well as rare diseases.
 Importantly, the cohort will focus not just on disease, but also on ways to increase an individual’s chances of remaining healthy throughout life.
 The goal of the PMI Cohort Program is to set the foundation for a new way of doing research that fosters open, responsible data sharing with the highest regard to participant privacy, and that puts engaged participants at the center of research efforts.

 In March 2015, NIH Director Dr. Francis Collins tasked a Working Group of his Advisory Committee to the Director (ACD) to develop a plan for creating and managing a large research cohort.
-On September 17, 2015, Dr. Collins accepted the framework outlined in the Working Group report and is moving quickly to build the infrastructure so that participants can begin enrolling in the cohort in 2016.
+On September 17, 2015, Dr. Collins accepted the framework outlined in the Working Group report and is moving quickly to build the infrastructure so that participants can begin enrolling.